alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 ## What you must do

-If a person or organisation is on the consolidated list you must also [get a licence from HM Treasury](link to part 3) to deal with them in a way that gives them a significant financial benefit.
+If a person or organisation is on the consolidated list you must [get a licence from HM Treasury](/guide/doing-business-financial-sanctions/apply-licence.html) to deal with them in a way that gives them a significant financial benefit.

 For example: